iobio/gene.iobio/README.md

 # Overview

-[gene.iobio](https://gene.iobio) is an interact application for inspecting variants in real-time.
+[gene.iobio](https://gene.iobio) is an interactive application for inspecting variants in real-time.
+This application is free for academic use.

  ![Screenshot of gene.iobio](./client/assets/images/github/screenshot.png)